stoyan-shopov/troll/Readme.md

 The observations described below have been taken in account in order to keep the code of the *troll* small and simple:
-- the *troll* does not attempt to support any target architecture other than the *ARM Cortex-M*, and any target source code language, other than the *C* language; besides, the *troll* is written in *C++*, and makes heavy use of the *Qt* framework, and of the facilities that the *Qt* framework provides
+1. the *troll* does not attempt to support any target architecture other than the *ARM Cortex-M*, and any target source code language, other than the *C* language; besides, the *troll* is written in *C++*, and makes heavy use of the *Qt* framework, and of the facilities that the *Qt* framework provides
-- normally, a debugger utilizes some library that provides structured access to the compiler-generated executable file (e.g., in the *ELF* file format), in order to access sections of debugging information and generated machine code that resides in the target.
-Such a library, for example, is the `libbfd` library - the *Binary File Descriptor* library.
+2. normally, a debugger utilizes some library that provides structured access to the compiler-generated executable file (e.g., in the *ELF* file format), in order to access sections of debugging information and generated machine code that resides in the target.
+Such a library, for example, is the `libbfd` library - the *Binary File Descriptor* library, or the `libelf` library.
 The *troll* does not use such a library.
 In order to locate the *DWARF* debug information sections in the compiler-generated executable file in the *ELF* file format, the *troll* simply